AI recruiting & automation

 It cuts recruitment costs

 ChatGPT reduces your reliance on outside recruiters and job ads.
-By automating early-stage tasks, you can stretch a lean recruiting budget further.
+By using AI to assist with early-stage tasks, you can stretch your lean recruiting budget further.
 You also avoid costly delays from slow screening and inconsistent candidate communications.

 It improves candidate experience